 A final word:

-The ‘Putt in the Park’ project has recently attracted much greater scrutiny from the public at large and the ‘38 Degrees’ petition, protesting the project, has currently over 3,000 signatures.
+The ‘Putt in the Park’ project has recently attracted much greater scrutiny from the public at large and the ‘38 Degrees’ petition, protesting the project, is just under 2000 signatories - not bad for a first week!

-Wandsworth, Tooting and Clapham Commons are the lungs of south-west London, and it could be construed as an act of enormous self-harm to lease land to a company that will effectively create dead zones for all wildlife.
+Wandsworth, Tooting and Clapham Commons are the lungs of south-west London and it could be construed as an act of enormous self-harm to lease land to a company that will effectively create a dead zone for all wildlife.

-The sheer scale of the carbon footprint incurred from the plastic grass, hardcore underlay and the permanent loss of a large carbon sink should be cause for the greatest concern.
+The sheer scale of the carbon footprint incurred from the plastic grass, hardcore underlay and the permanent loss of a vast carbon sink should be cause for the greatest concern.

 In these extraordinary times, we need real leadership from our local authorities and management committees.
 We need smart, savvy thinking to protect our valuable green spaces and we need sustainable, eco-friendly solutions for repurposing the bowling greens.